htmlplus/document/src/content/en/javascript/installation.md

 ## Events

-To add event to components you can use this format.
+To add event to elements you can use this format.

 ```html
 <plus-switch id="element"></plus-switch>